RubyRubenstahl/artikcloud-ProxyHub/proxies/README.md

 ## Schedule update

-You can perform update at a regular interval.
+The hub can perform update at a regular interval.
 For example, refresh the devices status and send them to ARTIK Cloud.
-To do so, you need to put information into config.json and implement scheduledUpdate function in javascript file.
-The following is an example.
+To do so, you need to put the  information into config.json and implement scheduledUpdate function in the javascript file.
+The following is an example:

 ~~~ json
 // in config file